paulsavoie/wikiwsd/README.md

     GRANT ALL ON `wikiwsd`.* TO `wikiwsd`@`localhost` IDENTIFIED BY 'wikiwsd';
     GRANT ALL ON `wikiwsd`.* TO `wikiwsd`@`%` IDENTIFIED BY 'wikiwsd';

-You may change the database name, user and password according to your needs, just make sure to update the `dbsettings.py` file accordingly.
+Please copy the `dbsettings.py.example` file to `dbsettings.py` and change the settings accordingly to your database setup.

 ### Building the database
 The interactive `builder.py` script should be rather self-explanatory.
 It allows one to